MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - Path of the Ivy settings file used to fetch the modules to populate the repository.
      - No
      - ``${project.ivy.settings.file}``
-   * - skip.artifact.checker
-     - When this property is set (any value), the artifact checker is not executed
-     - No
-     - Not set
    * - bar.populate.from.resolver
      - Name of the resolver used to fetch the modules to populate the repository.
      - No